-- Before using your radio for the first time, charge the battery until the LED lights green. - · Battery charging must occur only in non-hazardous areas. - Ensure that radio connectors are clean and free of any debris before attaching accessories or a programming cable.
+- Before using your radio for the first time, remove the plastic lens protector from the display, and charge the battery until the LED lights green. - · Battery charging must occur only in non-hazardous areas. - Ensure that radio connectors are clean and free of any debris before attaching accessories or a programming cable.
 Use a soft brush for cleaning contacts and do not use any chemicals or fluids in the cleaning process.